-In order to facilitate the identification of potential projects and pinpoint where the recommendations should be implemented, recommendation maps related to buffer region development, groundwater recharge protection, stormwater management improvement, aquatic habitat enhancement and recreational opportunities have been include with this chapter.
+In order to facilitate the identification of potential projects and pinpoint where the recommendations should be implemented, recommendation maps related to buffer region development, groundwater recharge protection, stormwater management improvement, aquatic habitat enhancement, and recreational opportunities have been included with this chapter.
 These maps play an integral role in communicating the recommendations of this plan.
-As a result the recommendations laid out in this chapter will follow the following structure:
+As a result, the recommendations laid out in this chapter follow the following structure:

-1. A brief summary of the recommendation category and the issues associated with that category;
+- 1. A brief summary of the recommendation category and the issues associated with that category, - 2.
+An explanation of the targets associated with the issue,

-- 2. An explanation of the targets associated with said issue; - 3.
-An explanation of the recommendation map developed to guide the implementation of projects meant to address identified issues (i.e., Map VI-1 through Map VI-8 located at the end of this chapter); and - 4.
+- 3. An explanation of the recommendation map developed to guide the implementation of projects meant to address identified issues (see Maps 32 through 39 located at the end of this chapter), and - 4.
 A list of recommended actions aimed at achieving each target.

-It is important to note that the recommended actions, included as a subsection of each target, identify general recommendations for project types, while the maps indicate where exactly these projects should take place.
+It is important to note that the recommended actions, included as a subsection of each target, identify general recommendations for project types, while the maps indicate specifically where these projects should be located.
 Therefore, the two must be used in tandem in order to implement the recommendations of this plan.
-Each of the maps provide guidance on their interpretation in order to facilitate their use.
+Each of the maps provides guidance on the recommendations and their interpretation in order to facilitate their use.